iotaledger/hornet/docs/getting_started/getting_started.md

 # Getting started
 Running a node is the best way to use IOTA.
-By doing so, you have direct access to the Tangle instead of having to connect to and trust someone else node, and you help the IOTA network to become more distributed and resilient.
+By doing so, you have direct access to the Tangle instead of having to connect to and trust someone else's node, and you help the IOTA network to become more distributed and resilient.

 A node software is a backbone of IOTA network.
 For a overview of tasks any node is responsible for, please see [Node 101](./nodes_101.md).